Syma X12 Nano

 Flips are fairly tight with little altitude lost on a fresh battery.
 Flip performance degrades substantially as the battery drains so best flips are accomplished within the first couple minutes of a fresh battery.

-This quadcopter seems to be quite durable, comparable to other quadcopters.
+This quadcopter seems to be quite durable, not unlike our best quadcopters list.
 Though, you have to take care with this one too!

 Syma X12 Nano Highlights: